 I even signed a few copies there!

-If you’re having trouble tracking down a copy, go online to the Explore Australia Bookshop NOW!
+If you’re having trouble tracking down a copy, go online and do a quick search!

 Where do I find even MORE great Aussie Loos with Views?